nadimest/opentrons_slack_integration/README.md

 # Opentrons-Slack Integration
-A simple example showing how to integrate slack messaging as a step of the Opentrons OT2 liquid handling robots.
+A simple example showing how to integrate slack messaging as a step of the Opentrons OT2 liquid handling robots..

 ### Intro